 On the other side of the divide, buyers will demand more at prices that are lower, and as price rises, demand falls, as can be seen in the demand curve below:

 Supply and demand play out through support and resistance.
 Support is the point at which demand begins to outstrip supply causing prices to shoot higher.
 Resistance is the opposite.
 Breakouts hold that the prediction of the stimuli causing price change may be difficult to forecast.

 Traders need to be clear whether the trading environment will stay the same or change, influencing whether you trade for a range or a breakout.

 Trading the Range: Status Quo

 When trading a range, traders are holding that the environment will remain the same with support or resistance staying at certain levels.
 Price can be used to define points in the market when demand outstrips supply creating increased prices or vice versa.
-If breaks of support or resistance work to create new highs or lows, the aim of the trader ranges from range-bound condition to sell back at a higher price or buy back at a lower price depending upon the nature of the breakout.
+If breaks of support or resistance work to create new highs or lows, the aim of the trader ranges from range-bound conditions to sell back at a higher price or buy back at a lower price depending upon the nature of the breakout.

 Finding the range involves using zones.
 Zones can be created through a series of short-term highs and lows and connecting these through horizontal lines.
-An overhead range is a resistance while support is the area where price helps up by traders looking to make the big buy.
+An overhead range is a resistance, while support is the area where price helps up by traders looking to make the big buy.